matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### What is the basic point of the Template Pattern?

-- Specify a complex set of steps, and have client code plug in specific implemetnations of individual.
+- Specify a complex set of steps, and have client code plug in specific implementations of individual.
 - Allows subclass to customize parts of an algorithm, but force them to adhere to the overall.
 - Template pattern **frameworks**
     - Using framework gives more power, but less control than coding from scratch
 - Frameworks exposes specific parts that programmer need to take care of **Event**
 - Place where waiting for event is called **Listeners**

+***

 ## Iterator Pattern